megamattc/Akkadian-language-models/README.md

 We should also acknowledge that one component of the AkkParser-Norm model is a custom morphological parser modeled on Aleksi Sahala's parser for
 Babylonian dialects of Akkadian (see https://github.com/asahala/BabyFST and Sahala 2020).
 Our modifications mainly consist of adapting the parser for Neo-Assyrian dialects and integrating its functionality into a Spacy pipeline.
-More details can be found in ```guidelines.txt```.
+More details can be found in ```guidelines.md```.

 Works cited: